dymio/vitrage/README.md

     *= require vitrage/vitrage

-Use vitrage content blocks for your model
+Use vitrage content pieces for your model
 -----------------------------------------

 Add to any models you want to use vitrage content pieces line: